PyMVPA/PyMVPA/doc/source/tutorial4_classifiers.rst

 >>> ds.shape
 (96, 577)

-Instead of two sample per category in the whole dataset, we now have one sample per category, per experiment run, hence 96 samples in the whole dataset.
+Instead of two samples per category in the whole dataset, now we have one sample per category, per experiment run, hence 96 samples in the whole dataset.
 To set up a 12-fold leave-one-run-out cross-validation, we can make use of `~mvpa.datasets.splitters.NFoldSplitter`.
 By default it is